slowernews/wisdom-tldr/README.md

 > *'Make other people come to you: use bait if necessary.' -- Robert Greene (8th law of power)*

-> *'The free soul is rare, but you know it when you see it - basically because you feel good, very good, when you are near or with them.' -- Charles Bukowski*

 > *'Learn to keep people dependent on you.' -- Robert Greene (11th law of power)*

 CHALLENGE: use absence with [moderation](#on-balance-perfectionism-and-good-enough).